-Cross-sectional data reveal important differences among racial groups in the presentation and course of diabetes.5 However, there is no direct evidence that any sulfonylurea or non-sulfonylurea secretogogue has an advantage in efficacy for any racial group.
-In placebo-controlled trials presented to the FDA during the approval process for glimeripide, no differences were found in the antihyperglycemic effect between whites (n = 536), blacks (n = 63), and Hispanics (n = 63) who had Type 2 diabetes.
+Cross-sectional data reveal important differences among racial groups in the presentation and course of diabetes.15 However, there is no direct evidence that any sulfonylurea or nonsulfonylurea secretogogue has an advantage in effectiveness for any racial group.
+In placebocontrolled trials presented to the FDA during the approval process for glimepiride, no differences were found in the antihyperglycemic effect between whites (n = 536), blacks (n = 63), and Hispanics (n = 63) who had Type 2 diabetes.
 Similarly, in a U.S. 1-year study in patients with type 2 diabetes, the blood glucose-lowering effect of repaglinide was comparable between Whites (n=297) and African-Americans (n=33).
 Repaglinide had similar pharmacokinetics in Whites (n=74) and Hispanics (n=33).
 Pharmacokinetic data on nateglinide found no differences among several races and ethnic groups.
+Glimepiride did not cause significant adverse events in a 2003 placebo-controlled trial33 in Mexican American patients (n=70) with type II diabetes (see Appendix E Tables 1 and 2).
+This analysis did not include 10 (20%) patients that dropped out of the study (primary reason "loss to follow-up").
+Potentially inadequate randomization methods, suggested by higher mean body weight in the glimepiride group, exclusion of an intention-totreat analysis, and high attrition (20%) led to a rating of poor quality for this study.

-Old age is a risk factor for serious hypoglycemic.(Ben-Ami, Arch Int Med 1999) An observational study attempted to make the case that longer-acting sulfonylureas were associated with a higher risk of suffering hospitalization for hypoglycemia.
-Specifically, the authors noted that, at a time when 23.5% of the population with Type 2 diabetes took a long-acting drug, over 40% of hospitalizations due to hypoglycemia were associated with long-acting drugs In the UKPDS trial, however, patients assigned to chlorpropamide had fewer hypoglycemic events than those taking glyburide.
-In another trial, glipizide and glyburide did not differ in efficacy or adverse events in an elderly population 16
+Old age is a risk factor for serious hypoglycemia.34 An observational study attempted to make the case that longer-acting sulfonylureas were associated with a higher risk of suffering hospitalization for hypoglycemia.35 Specifically, the authors noted that, at a time when 23.5% of the population with Type 2 diabetes took a long-acting drug, over 40% of hospitalizations due to hypoglycemia were associated with long-acting drugs35 In the UKPDS trial, however, patients assigned to chlorpropamide had fewer hypoglycemic events than those taking glyburide.
+In another trial, glipizide and glyburide did not differ in effectiveness or adverse events in an elderly population36